 Look Good Feel Better

-The Look Good Feel Better program at Olathe Medical Center connects cosmetology professionals with women with cancer to provide tips about applying make-up, choosing and caring for wigs, taking care of dry skin and discolored nails, and coping with the side effects of chemotherapy or radiation.
-Call the Cancer Resource Center at 913-393-8230 for dates and times.
+The Look Good Feel Better virtual workshop at Olathe Medical Center connects cosmetology professionals with women with cancer to provide tips about applying make-up, choosing and caring for wigs, taking care of dry skin and discolored nails, and coping with the side effects of chemotherapy or radiation.
+Register online or call the Cancer Resource Center at 913-393-8230 for dates and times.
 Registration is required.